 Sit at either one of their long tables, at the bar or cosy up in the corner on the couch and enjoy a tasting of either three or four gins, which arrive in tiny medicine-style bottles, served with tonic.
 There’s a handy booklet with a tasting guide and information on each of their gins, but the waitrons are only too happy to answer any questions.
 While you are there you can expect a sniffing over from Mr Scruff, their resident rescue dog.
 If you are really lucky you may get to meet their distillery cats, Martini and Mimo too.
 Before you leave, make sure you take home one of their Gin Popsicles (R30), made with Hope gin (at 7% alcohol they’re not advisable for children).

-Gin-tastings are held on Saturdays between 12:00 and 17:00 with a three gin-tasting at R120 per person and four gin-tasting at R150 per person.
+Gin tastings are currently closed for walk-ins, but appointments can be made be made via email here.
 They also host a Gin Experience on the first Wednesday evening of every month where you can enjoy a guided experience with the distillers and taste four handcrafted gins accompanied by small bites at R250 per person.
-Bookings are recommended for the Saturday tasting and essential for the gin experience.

 2. Deep South Distillery, Kommetjie